PydPiper/viks_SoftwareGuide/source/python/builtin_packaging.rst

     # now use it via
     mycase = unittest.TestCase

+    # we can also use our own custom shortname for an import via:
+    import unittest as ut

+    # now use it via
+    mycase = ut.TestCase

 2.)
 Import specifics (preferred option because it is explicit)

 .. code-block:: python